-Rolls-Royce is one of the world’s most sophisticated businesses, at the leading edge of technology in markets as complex as civil aerospace, defence and power systems.
+Rolls-Royce is one of the world’s most sophisticated businesses, at the leading edge of technology in markets as complex as civil aerospace, defense, and power systems.

-Such scale and diversity comes at a cost, with 42 separate payrolls across the global organisation.
-This has long caused challenges when analysing true workforce costs, which have historically been based on averages rather than precise data.
+Such scale and diversity comes at a cost, with 42 separate payrolls across the global organization.
+This has long caused challenges when analyzing true workforce costs, which have historically been based on averages rather than precise data.
 This in turn has led to significant variances between estimated and actual costs.

 But it was when the impact of COVID-19 on the company’s markets brought about a major restructure to reduce costs and drive synergies that the need for exact information became mission-critical.
 Having to consider “what if” scenarios was no longer enough.
 Precision was essential.

 Workday in Rolls-Royce is much more than an HR system.
 It’s a business tool to inform the business, to give insights and manage some of our signature processes.

 According to Marcus Millership, transformation director in Global Business Services, Rolls-Royce’s centralized strategy and finance function, “People represent the largest cost for the business, and having total visibility is key to managing the organization.”
 Responsible for finding a solution to the accuracy challenge facing HR, Millership and his team looked at many solutions before selecting Workday Prism Analytics.

 Now, fully automated reporting on headcount and total workforce costs is not only delivering complete accuracy and reducing budget variances by millions of pounds.
 It has also brought about unprecedented collaboration between the HR and finance departments, to the extent that finance has implemented Workday Prism Analytics for its own purposes.